devchas/sendgrid_subscription_widget/README.md

 # Email Subscription Widget with Double Opt-In

-This is an open source repository to add a flexible email subscription widget to any website using [SendGrid](https://sendgrid.com/).
+This is an open source repository to add a flexible email subscription widget, like the one shown below, to any website using [SendGrid](https://sendgrid.com/).
 After following these directions, you'll be able to add a snippet of HTML to any website that will collect email addresses for your app or business.
 This widget utilizes [double opt-in](https://sendgrid.com/docs/Glossary/opt_in_email.html) functionality, which means users must confirm their email addresses by clicking an email that is automatically sent to their provided email address.

 ![alt text](https://github.com/devchas/sendgrid_subscription_widget/blob/master/server/static/sample-form.png "Sample Form")